gl2748/gl2748.github.io/_posts/17-06-2015-MySQL-CSV-Import.md

         * The elephant in the room is flexible mapping of CSV columns to DB columns.
 As it stands the work-around for this is to re-order the columns in the DB so that they match the CSV for import, complete the import and then return the database columns to its original order.

-* My original csv does not include a unique identifier for each ATM I will add a column to my new table to uniquely identify each item.
+* My original csv does not include a unique identifier for each ATM.
+I will add a column to my new table to uniquely identify each item.
 This is what the `db_atm_id SMALLINT(5) NOT NULL AUTO_INCREMENT` and `PRIMARY KEY (db_atm_id)` statements are for in the CREATE TABLE statement below.

 ### Create your new table with the desired columns: